Article

 For many reviewers, this is an everyday occurrence as more applicants submit image versions or screenshots of common documents like paystubs, bank statements, and W-2s, as part of the digital onboarding process.
 Unfortunately, detecting image fraud is a complex and difficult task, further complicated by the fact that most traditional fraud detection techniques and digital fraud solutions are not designed to work on image files like JPEG, PNG, and IMG.

-In this post, we explore the world of image fraud and highlight the tools, techniques, and best practices that can help banks and financial institutions protect themselves from this growing risk.
+In this post, we explore the world of image fraud and highlight the tools, techniques, and best practices that can help banks and financial institutions protect themselves from this growing risk

 Key Takeaways